sveinung/writings/autonome-team/autonomous-teams.md

 Organizing around business outcomes depends on teams being cross-functional.
 They should contain all the competencies required to do their jobs and no-one should be part-time.

+According to Sriram Narayan [2] a good business outcome is characterized by being testable, valuable, independently achievable and negotiable (TVIN).
+For instance, if you've divided an outcome and find that it's no longer valuable by itself it's not an outcome, but an output (or an _activity_ as Sriram Narayan calls it).

 If you organize around competencies or applications you're most likely going to have a significant amount of handovers per feature you want implemented.
 If you organize around business outcomes – one outcome, one team – you'll avoid feature handovers.
 You might still have to endure handovers due to _shared services_ (e.g. a common style guide or common SSO solution), but such work doesn't have to be a part of every feature you implement, like frontend or database work probably will.